Translated by Lester Somera

 Wasabi has an invigorating taste and pungent spiciness.
-It may be too spicy for small children, but it can become addictive in the case of the people who get to like it.
-In the film “Wasabi,” starring the famous actor Jean Reno, his character scoops up wasabi with his fingers and eats it, but that way of eating wasabi exists only in movies.
-Don’t copy it.
+It may be too spicy for small children, but it's absolutely delicious when you get to like it.
+In the film “Wasabi,” starring Jean Reno, his character scoops up wasabi with his fingers and eats it, but that way of eating wasabi exists only in movies.
+Don’t try it.

 How Do I Use Wasabi on Sushi?